Itsukushima Shrine (Miyajima) [厳島神社 (宮島)]

 We can visit near the top of the mountain by ropeway.

-Itsukushima Shrine and the old growth forests around Mount Misen are designated a World Heritage Site.
+Itsukushima Shrine and the old growth forests around Mount Misen are designated as a World Heritage Site.

 Five-story Pagoda of Senjokaku